howen7/west-082420-classification-bakeoff/README.md

 1<br>
 1<br>
 ...

+***It is highly recommended, after saving your predictions to csv, that you import the csv file and ensure that the file only has 1 column***

 - You will be given **3 hours** to build your best model using the training data.
 There is a hard cuttoff at 3 hours.
 Any late submissions will not be considered.
 - Slack your .csv file to the `seattle-chicago-ds-012720` channel before time is up.
 Any submissions after the 3 hour deadline will be evaluated, but not included in the judging.